dfinity/motoko/guide/as-slides.md

 `Int`

-Unbounded.
 Inferred by default for negative literals.

 Literals: `13`, `0xf4`, `-20`, `+1`, `1_000_000`